Cirris Systems Alarm Box

 Some strategies for 'interrupting' our typical response to repetitive testing would be to change the job design (adding more steps to the test process to make the work more engaging and the pattern less repetitive).
 You can also use hardware which has both auditory and visual fail indicators which helps to stimulate the attention of the test person (see alarm box on left).

 Using a 'Bin Alarm' can add another level of automation to prevent defective cables from being shipped to your customer.
 The concept is simple and easy to implement.
 A photo electric sensor and reflector are mounted on the bad cable bin so that the infrared beam will project across the mouth of the bin.
 Whenever a bad cable is put into the bin the infrared beam is broken.
 When the beam is broken, a signal is sent to the tester indicating that the defective cable was put into the bad cable bin.

 In order for this idea to work there must be communication between the tester and the sensor.
 Cirris has developed a 'script' that sounds an alarm whenever a bad cable is detected during a test.
-Only, by placing the bad cable in the "bad cable bin" will the alarm be turned off and the tester returned to testing.
-This approach helps to break the 'frequent behavior sequence' and to alert the test person that they have to deal with a problem.
-If the bad cable never breaks the beam on the bad cable bin then the tester continues to sound the alarm and will not allow more testing until the beam is broken.
+Only by placing the bad cable in the "bad cable bin" will the alarm be turned off and the tester returned to testing.
+This approach helps to break the 'frequent behavior sequence' and alerts the test person that they have to deal with a problem.
+If the bad cable never breaks, the beam on the bad cable bin, followed by the tester, continues to sound the alarm and will not allow more testing until the beam is broken.

 * Touch1 Test File printout with Good/Bad cables counted.

 Select "Count All Cables" or "Test Summary Count" in Options Setup

 Another way to confirm that all your cables have been tested is to enable the "Count All Cables" option.